Miklós Horthy: War

 In January 1943, Hungary's enthusiasm for the war effort, never especially high, suffered a tremendous blow.
 The Soviet army, in the full momentum of its triumphant turnaround after the Battle of Stalingrad, punched through Romanian troops at a bend in the Don River and virtually obliterated the Second Hungarian Army in a few days' fighting.
 In this single action, Hungarian combat fatalities jumped by 80,000.
 Jew and non-Jew suffered together in this defeat, as the Hungarian troops had been accompanied by some 40,000 Jews and political prisoners in forced-labor units whose job had been to clear minefields.

 German officials blamed Hungary's Jews for the nation's "defeatist attitude."
 In the wake of the Don bend disaster, Hitler demanded at an April 1943 meeting that Horthy punish the 800,000 Jews still living in Hungary, who according to Hitler were responsible for this defeat.
 In response, Horthy and his government-supplied 10,000 Jewish deportees for labor battalions.
 With the growing awareness the Allies might well win the war, it became more expedient not to comply with further German requests.
 Cautiously, the Hungarian government began to explore contacts with the Allies in hopes of negotiating a surrender.

 Prior to the German occupation within the area of Hungary around 63,000 Jews perished.
 Overall, Hungarian Jews suffered close to 560,000 casualties.
+Yet Horthy himself gained knowledge of the situation of the Jews in Auschwitz in 1944 when one of the family's friends, Pető Ernő, one of the leaders of the Central Jewish Council revealed the truth about the deportations.
+A personal friend of Horthy, Count Bethlen István also urged the Replacement of Sztójay-administration and the abolition of deportation.
+He called the deportation "inhuman, stupid and unworthy of the Hungarian character with which the present government has sullied the Hungarian name in the eyes of the world."
+The law against deportations was passed on June 26th.